 Dawn and Dusk-During the daytime, sunlight is the main light source for the camera, and dawn and dusk are the two awkward periods as the former is the time before the sun rises and the latter is the time after the sun goes down.
 And apparently, these two periods belong to low light conditions hence little sunlight is gained.

 Nest Box Watching-Undoubtedly, when the monitoring environment is relatively closed, like birdhouses, hedgehog houses, wood duck boxes, etc, less sunlight or other light sources can be shined into.
 Thus for these applications, getting more light sources is the basic to get better image quality.

-Let’s get back to the point, to meet the demands for better viewing under low light conditions, Green backyard engaged numerous efforts and eventually launched the ultimate version outdoor mini digital camera that is perfect to fit birdhouses, bird feeders or other similar nest places require an improved image quality despite low light conditions.
+Let’s get back to the point, to meet the demands for better viewing under low light conditions, Green backyard engaged numerous efforts and eventually launched the ultimate version outdoor mini digital camera that is perfect to fit birdhouses, bird feeders or other similar nest places required an improved image quality despite low light conditions.
 Two main functions show its utility, namely invisible night vision and controllable daytime LEDs.

 Invisible Night Vision

 Night vision, as a matter of fact, isn’t really a new concept with regard to security camera video surveillance, which is universally adopted and to ensure 24/7 continuous monitoring.
 Night vision allows objects to be viewed or captured clearly with shape and details.
 And this technology is available when using mini box cameras to watch birds or wildlife.